mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ### Filters

-According to the documentation, Angular2 will have formatters, which are equivalent to the filters, well known from version 1.x.
+According to the documentation, Angular2 will have <strike>formatters</strike> pipes, which are equivalent (a bit more powerful, since allow enhancement of the change detection) to the filters, well known from version 1.x.

 ### Improved DI